 What Sonic the Hedgehog movie age rating is recommended?

+Is Sonic the Hedgehog safe for kids?
+What age is recommended to watch Sonic the Hedgehog?
 With that full PG breakdown, I would not recommend Sonic the Hedgehog movie to kids younger than the age of 7-8 years old.
 Between the bar scene that may raise some questions, the language references, adult humor and a few dialogue heavy moments, I feel that it’s a film for slightly more mature children.

 Sonic was a movie predicted to be an utter failure from the very first movie trailer release.
 While I was certainly expecting this film to make a mad dash to a cringe worthy performance (cough, Cats), Sonic the Hedgehog movie is the visual reminder that every